19 September 2016

 Pure technologies presented a case study based on a Queensland Urban Utilities project where extensive asset condition on a pipe asset, pasts its end of life date, resulted in major refurbishment as opposed to replacement.
 This represented significant saving and highlighting that the end of life needs to be assessed and just not assumed.

-All organisations both big and small can benefit from having an Asset Management Framework in place and ensuring all the decision to replace are based on scientific and engineering evidence.
+All organisations both big and small can benefit from having an Asset Management Framework in place and ensuring all the decisions to replace are based on scientific and engineering evidence.